This post may contain affiliate links. Please read my affiliate policy.

 Watermelon Smoothie Ingredients

 - Strawberries (fresh or frozen).
 Look for bright red berries with green tops and no white shoulders.
-If using fresh, freeze extras at peak ripeness for future smoothies.
+If using fresh, freeze extras at peak ripeness for future smoothies, or portion them into frozen meal prep smoothie packs so they’re ready to blend anytime.

 - Cherries (fresh or frozen).
 Deep red cherries are usually the sweetest and richest in antioxidants.
 If buying fresh, pit and freeze them on a sheet pan so they’re ready to blend.